hackforwesternmass/lightupthemap/modules/contrib/responsive_menu/README.md

 The mmenu plugin used to have an MIT license but has changed to the CC NonCommercial license.
 So you'll need to pay the developer a fee to use it in a commercial web site.
 Alternatively you can download the earlier MIT licensed version which should be compatible.
-This module will track the latest stable version.